 Well known for their protective antioxidant properties, cherries contain plant compounds called anthocyanins and cyanidin which may have anti-inflammatory effects.
 Initial research has shown that these antioxidants could be beneficial in inflammatory conditions such as arthritis, however, more research is needed to replicate these results in human studies.

 Read more about the health benefits of anthocyanins.

-Tart cherries contain high concentrations of key phytochemicals including melatonin which is involved in the regulation of our sleep cycles.
-There has been slightly mixed research as to whether cherries, and specifically cherry juice, is of benefit to those who have trouble sleeping but the signs are encouraging.
-Research by the European Journal of Nutrition found that tart cherry juice is beneficial in improving sleep both in quality and duration, and may be of benefit to those who have disturbed sleep, whilst another small study suggests that cherry juice may be beneficial to those with insomnia.
+Tart cherries contain high concentrations of phytochemicals including melatonin, which is involved in the regulation of our sleep cycles.
+There has been mixed research as to whether cherries, and specifically cherry juice, is of benefit to those who have trouble sleeping but the signs are encouraging.
+Research by the European Journal of Nutrition found that tart cherry juice is beneficial in improving sleep both the quality and duration, and may be of benefit to those who have disturbed sleep, while another small study suggests that cherry juice may be beneficial to those with insomnia.

 Liked this?
 Now try…

 Get recipe inspiration with these delicious recipes:

 Kerry Torrens BSc.
 (Hons) PgCert MBANT is a registered nutritionist with a post graduate diploma in personalised nutrition & nutritional therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
 Over the last two decades she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.